'Electoral College Has Spoken': McConnell Belatedly Congratulates Biden On Win

 "The Electoral College has spoken.
 So today I want to congratulate President-elect Joe Biden," McConnell said from the Senate floor Tuesday.
 "The president-elect is no stranger to the Senate.
 He's devoted himself to public service for many years."

+Biden said he spoke to McConnell after the floor remarks and had "a good conversation."

+"I called him to thank him for the congratulations, told him that while we disagree on a lot of things there's things we can work together on," Biden told reporters traveling with him to Georgia.
+He said he and McConnell agreed to get together soon.
+"I'm looking forward to working with him," Biden said.

-The comments also come more than a month after election results showed the Democratic win.
-Several moderate members of the party had already congratulated the president in those first days and weeks, with more members joining them in recent days.
+McConnell's comments come more than a month after election results showed the Democratic win.
+Several moderate members of the GOP had already congratulated the president-elect in those first days and weeks, with more members joining them in recent days.

 McConnell also took the opportunity on the floor to recognize Harris' historic win as the next vice president.